LimHyungTae/quatro-cpp-fpfh/README.md

 (Red: source, green: target, blue: estimate from Quatro, magenta: estimate from TEASER++.
 The blue and magenta clouds are overlapped)

 Both methods succeeded!

+Note that, `optimizedMatching` is a bit faster than `advancedMatching` (0.40 < 0.42, which is not significant).
+But it can control the maximum number of correspondences.

 ## Citation